learn-co-curriculum/binary-and-hexadecimal/README.md

   <img src="//learn-co-videos.s3.amazonaws.com/learn-co-orientation/pwd-terminal.png" style="display: block"/>

-  As you can see, the terminal is in the `first-ide-lab` directory which is the folder that contains this lab.
+  As you can see, the terminal is in the <code>first-ide-lab</code> directory which is the folder that contains this lab.

   <h1>8.
 Running Your Tests from Your Terminal</h1>